-The completed Lamoille Valley Rail Trail will place Greensboro Bend at the heart of a recreationally significant trail network.
-Yet the LVRT is only one trail, and one type of trail.
+The completed Lamoille Valley Rail Trail will place Greensboro Bend at the heart of a regionally significant trail network.
 Through the development of a robust trail network connecting the Bend to Caspian Lake and neighboring communities, the beneficial effects of trail development can be multiplied.